symphatixe/CPU-Scheduler/README.md

 ### CPU Class

-This class has an inner class names `ProcessComparator` that implements another
+This class has an inner class names `ProcessComparator` that implements the Comparator interface for the `Process` class.
+I was required to create this custom
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3MDA2MTk4MiwxMzU0NjI5NTcyLDY1OT
-I4NDEwLDk4NzEyNTkwMiw1Njg5MDc2OTQsNTMyODE5MDBdfQ==
+eyJoaXN0b3J5IjpbLTE4OTM2Mjg5NzksMTU3MDA2MTk4MiwxMz
+U0NjI5NTcyLDY1OTI4NDEwLDk4NzEyNTkwMiw1Njg5MDc2OTQs
+NTMyODE5MDBdfQ==
 -->